alvinwan/simple-flask-google-login/README.md

 manager.init_app(app)
 ```

+**And you're done!** This is all you need.
+Now, load the `/login` URL for your
+application to start the login flow.
+Load the `/logout` URL to logout.
+For a
+minimal example, see the `examples/` directory.

-Here are several customizations you can make with this utility out of the box.
+**Advanced user**?
+Keep reading.
+Here are several customizations you can make
+with this utility out of the box.

 ## Customize Google Login